miebach/diagram-textbox-wizard/README.md

 See example page [here](http://miebach.github.com/diagram-textbox-wizard/).

-Each Line will become a textbox in the resulting diagram.
+Each line will become a textbox in the resulting diagram.

-Create multiple boxes in one line and separate them with commas.
+You can also create multiple boxes on one line by separating them with commas.